tanveer-sayyed/Experiments/basics/.ipynb_checkpoints/README-checkpoint.md

 [sources]:
  - Goodfellow, Bengio, Courville - Deep Learning, 2017
- - countless articles from the web, with some help from chatGPT (hence repo is public)
+ - countless articles from the web (not plagiarism, but for learning, hence repo is public)